-Now that we separated the monistic from the holistic aspects of PPM, let me make another remark on holism itself.
+Now that we separated the monistic from the holistic aspects of PPM, let me make a concluding remark on the holistic aspect.
 In both versions of PPM, basically, holism is the view according to which an entity is basic.
-In sPPM this entity is the phenomenal world or cosmos, in IPPM it is the individual consciousness.
+In sPPM this entity is the phenomenal world or cosmos; in IPPM it is the individual consciousness.
 Also, these accounts are elaborate when it comes to discussing what it means for an entity to be basic, for example in terms of metaphysical dependence and priority.
 In contrast, it seems to me that these accounts remain fairly vague about what it specifically is that renders an entity holistic and hence basic.
-That is to say that whole-part relations are well discussed but not partpart relations, although the latter are what is responsible, as we have seen in the first part of this thesis, for the resulting whole to be basic.
-Here various suggestions are on the table, but a specific account is missing.
+That is to say that whole-part relations are well discussed but not part-part relations, although the latter are responsible, as we have seen in the first part of this thesis, for the resulting whole being basic.
+Here, various suggestions are on the table, but a specific account is missing.
 In both phenomenal versions, for example, the subsumption account is prominent.
-So here it seems that if the set of phenomenal parts is unified by subsumption, then there is a whole that is basic and prior to its parts.
-But also other forms of unity seem to qualify, like contemporaneousness or coconsciousness.
+So here, it seems that if the set of phenomenal parts is unified by subsumption, then there is a whole that is basic and prior to its parts.
+But also other forms of unity seem to qualify, like contemporaneousness or co-consciousness.
 Also, in sPPM, the cosmic consciousness is taken to be unified by being integrated, a theme that this position directly inherits from the original priority monism.
-And this assessment does not only apply to the PPM's but also to the original priority monism in general metaphysics.
-As we saw in the discussion of Schaffer, he is very precise when it comes to the constraints of the answers to fundamental ontology, that is, the tiling constraint to the question about which objects are fundamental.
+And this assessment does not only apply to the PPMs but also to the original priority monism in general metaphysics.
+As we saw in the discussion on Schaffer, he is very precise when it comes to the constraints of the answers to fundamental ontology, that is, the tiling constraint to the question about which objects are fundamental.
 Yet, when he reaches the second part and the substantiation of the monistic answer and specifically its holistic thesis that the cosmos is basic, notions of unity, integration, entanglement and organic wholes are used interchangeably.
-Also here we see various suggestions for what kind of interrelatedness of the parts have to obtain in order to render the whole basic, but no unitary account.
-In sum, in general and phenomenal priority monism, holism is an umbrella term for a set of parts being unified, cohere or are strongly related as to result in a whole that is basic and prior to the set of parts.
+Also here, we see various suggestions for what kinds of interrelatedness of the parts have to obtain in order to render the whole basic, but no unitary account.
+In sum, in general and phenomenal priority monism, holism is an imprecise umbrella term for a set of parts being unified, coherent or strongly related so as to result in a whole that is basic and prior to the set of parts.

-If we now take a look at compositional theory and specifically moderatism, the topic of the first part of this thesis, we see that there the same notions are operated with.
-Here
+If we now take a look at compositional theory and specifically moderatism, the topic of the first part of this thesis, we see that there, the same notions are operated with.
+Here also, the way parts are interrelated is conceptualised in terms of unity, integrity, wholes and the like.
+However, two differences are apparent in my view.
+First, the notion of holism is far less present in compositional

-&lt;sup>381 We can add explanatory priority here such that the whole is not only metaphysically but also explanatorily prior to the set of its parts, though I lack the respective literature here.
+&lt;sup>421 We can add explanatory priority here, such that the whole is not only metaphysically but also explanatorily prior to the set of its parts, though I lack the respective literature here.

-&lt;sup>382 Cf. Chudnoff, "Gurwitsch's Phenomenal Holism" p.562 and Dainton, Stream of Consciousness.
+&lt;sup>422 Cf. Chudnoff, "Gurwitsch's Phenomenal Holism" p.562 and Dainton, Stream of Consciousness.

-&lt;sup>383 Nagasawa, Yujin; Wager, Khai, "Panpsychism and Priority Cosmopsychism", p.122.
+&lt;sup>423Nagasawa, Yujin; Wager, Khai, "Panpsychism and Priority Cosmopsychism", p.122.